asyncapi/modelina/examples/java-change-collection-type/README.md

-# TODO: Your example title
+# Java change collection type

 A basic example to render collections as List type in Java.